cyb3rko/InfinityFF-For-Reddit/README.md

 I implore everyone who uses this fork and similar projects to look at the commits yourself and reassure that the credentials are not being stolen.

+## Want to input your own Client-ID?

+Check out the [Sub-Branch](https://github.com/KhoalaS/Infinity-For-Reddit/tree/sub).
+You will be prompted to enter a Client-ID during login.
+It is using a dummy User-Agent for the tim being.
+You might want to change that to something more descriptive.

 ## TODO (First Party Features)

 - [ ] Chat